MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/SchemaReference.md

 <a name = "JSON-type"></a>
 ## JSON type

-The table shows the mapping from type name for field of classes to JSON type, as well as its format and pattern
+The table shows the mapping from type name for field of classes to JSON type, its format and pattern, see details in [Swagger IO spec](https://swagger.io/specification/#data-types)

 |Name|JSON Type|Format|Pattern|
 |---|---|---|---|